themarquee/katacoda-scenarios/bsa-programming-mb-javascript/step1.md

 `clear`{{execute}}

 Take a look at the top-right pane.
 You will see a code editor called VS Code.
 This is a real IDE used by professional programmers.
-Under the ROOT section, you should see a directory called 'javascript'.
+Under the ROOT section, you should see a directory called 'weather'.
 Expand it.

 Click on the file called `weather.html`.
 This is the sample web page we will use in this project.

-If you want to be safe, backup this file now by right clicking the file name and choose 'copy'.
-Then right click on the 'javascript' directory and choose 'paste'. it should create a copy named `weather copy.html`.
-Now you can refer back to it if you accidentally make a mistake.
+If you accidentally make a mistake, there is a copy of the original `weather.html` file under `backup`.

 Next, click here: {{TRAFFIC_HOST1_80}}.
 This button and it will open a browser that is pointed at your killercoda environment using port 80.
 80 is the standard web port.
 You should see a 'Welcome to nginx!' message.